weaviate/weaviate-io/developers/weaviate/starter-guides/managing-resources.md

 - Primarily driven by [offloaded tenants](#tenant-states)
 - Resources are not available (inactive) for use
 - Requires [reactivation](#tenant-states) to access

-Optimization strategy:
-- Develop an offloading and onloading strategy to balance costs and performance

 ## Vector index types